jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

 ## Absence policies and the conditions under which assigned work can be made up

-Everyone is entitled to the following course-specific late policy for every homework assignment, but cannot combine it with any other form of absence forgiveness (e.g., any of them from below): For every hour that an assignment is turned in late, you will lose 1% of the grade.
-Note that a little after four days late the assignment is worth 0%.

-As an alternative to that policy, for every course you are entitled to:
+For every course you are entitled to:

 - Excused absences related to religious observances/practices that are in accord with [ACD 304-04](https://www.asu.edu/aad/manuals/acd/acd304-04.html).